waltligon/orangefs/doc/pvfs2-faq.md

 #### Distribution parameters

 Some distributions allow you to set parameters that impact how the distribution behaves.
-These parameters can be set as follows:
+These parameters can be set as
+    follows:

     prompt# setfattr -n "user.pvfs2.dist_params" -v "strip_size:4096" /mnt/pvfs2/directory

-You can specify more than one \"parameter:value\" pair by seperating them with commas.
+You can specify more than one "parameter:value" pair by seperating them with commas.

 #### Number of datafiles

-You can also specify the number of datafiles to stripe across:
+You can also specify the number of datafiles to stripe
+    across:

     prompt# setfattr -n "user.pvfs2.num_dfiles" -v "1" /mnt/pvfs2/directory